 By the end of this course you should be able to...

 Have an understanding of the different types of copy – web, print, long and short copy etc. Have a working knowledge of the basic principles of copywriting and be able to apply these to print and digital media.
 Know the importance of a good headline and how to set about writing one.
 Understand the importance of research and the value of a good brief.

 What level is the course and do I need any particular skills?

 You should have a good standard of English grammar and spelling.
 You don’t need to have had any copywriting experience.
-Please note: while the tutor will share his own experiences and offer general advice where appropriate this course does not offer specific information on how to get into the business.
+Please note: while the tutor will share her own experiences and offer general advice where appropriate this course does not offer specific information on how to get into the business.

 How will I be taught, and will there be any work outside the class?